-With a quick cooking method and a boldly flavored marinade, this cast iron pork tenderloin comes out perfectly seasoned and tender every time.
+With a quick cooking method and a boldly flavored marinade, this cast iron pork tenderloin is perfectly seasoned and tender every time.
+Pair this with a savory potato tart for a hearty fall meal.

 This easy pork tenderloin recipe is simply delicious!
 A marinade of garlic, ginger, and soy pairs beautifully with pork to create a bold, deep flavor.